pathanshifa736-ai/apnacollege-demo/README.md

 # apnacollege-demo
-this is a my first project
+this is a my first project.
+author - shifa pathan